-What do Patients Want?
+What Do Dental Patients Want?

 The following is a reprint of an article entitled, “What Do Patients Want?” by Dr. David J. Ahearn.
 The contents of this article are Copyright © 2000, Dr. David J. Ahearn.
 All rights reserved.

 Did you ever notice that the photos you see of award-winning dental offices are usually of the waiting room?
 OK let’s be politically correct… the reception area?

 Sure, if the photos are from a dental dealer, they will probably include a shot of a treatment room with vast amounts of cabinets and every high-tech toy imaginable.
 We noticed this a few years back and it got us to thinking…

 1. What do patients want in a dental office design?
 Isn’t that supposed to be our goal?

 - highly productive